tylermercer/personal-website/src/content/posts/software/declarative-code.md

 That's not *quite* what I'm saying here.

 There are many cases where the cost of imperative code (or naive declarative code) is [lower than the cost of a framework like React](/posts/software/free-lunches).
-For example, because there is (intentionally) comparatively little of it, I've written all the client-side JS on [my website](/), [my wife's art site](https://evelynescobar.art), and my topical blog [Innerhelm](https://innerhelm.com) in vanilla, imperative JavaScript.
+For example, because there is (intentionally) comparatively little client-side JS, I've written all the client-side logic on [my website](/), [my wife's art site](https://evelynescobar.art), and my topical blog [Innerhelm](https://innerhelm.com) in vanilla, imperative JavaScript.
 This keeps my pages quick to load, and the unwieldiness of managing complex imperative logic serves as an incentive to keep things simple.

-But for large, stateful applications, especially where there's a high degree of inherent complexity, using a frontend framework like React, Angular, Svelte, or Vue is an excellent way to keep your state declarative and easy to understand.
+But for large, stateful applications, especially where there's a high degree of [inherent complexity](https://lawsofux.com/teslers-law/), using a frontend framework like React, Angular, Svelte, or Vue is an excellent way to keep your code declarative and easy to understand.

-In the next post in this series (coming soon), we'll dive into that in more detail.
+In the next post in this series (coming soon), we'll dive into how frontend web frameworks accomplish that.